His eyes reddened as he continued the story.

-Many years later Joe and his brother, a communications officer in the Air Force in WWII, bought an old warehouse to collect donations for a Synod mission.
+Many years later Joe and his brother, a communications officer in the Army Air Guard in WWII, bought an old warehouse to collect donations for a Synod mission.
 These donations, clothing and everyday items, would be sent overseas to where our missionaries are for the people they are privileged to serve.
-Whenever the warehouse was full, volunteers (myself included) would show up at the warehouse for what was nothing short of a “loading party.”
+Whenever the warehouse was full, volunteers (myself included) would show up for what was nothing short of a “loading party.”
+We worked hard…and ALWAYS joyfully.
 Occasionally, I would pick Joe up in my car and take him to the warehouse.
 He would literally perch himself on a stool with his cane between his legs and an ear-to-ear grin as he watched us strapping young men whip boxes around like they were full of feathers and would see how fast we could load an entire container.
 We called him “the supervisor.”
 He would laugh and laugh.

 “I would always be happy to be in your platoon.”
 And I reached down and gave him a hug…and then a salute.

 Indeed, I would die in that platoon if it was necessary.